Why study this course

 How will I be supported?

 General communication will typically be delivered using Learning Central, the University’s Virtual Learning Environment, to which all students have access.
 Notes from lectures and other course material, as well as online assessments, will be available on Learning Central.
-Our SMS Service also allows important information to be sent directly to mobile phones.
+Our SMS Service also allows important information to be communicated from the USC directly to mobile phones.

 The School of Dentistry operates an inclusive curriculum policy.
 This means that, for most academic assessments, reasonable adjustments can be made in line with recommendations from the Student Support Unit.
 High professional standards are expected, and although reasonable adjustments will be met as far as possible, the School will need to consider the requirements of the General Dental Council.
 If you have concerns regarding adjustments you may need, we are happy to discuss the nature, implications and potential solutions as part of the pre-application process.

-Formative feedback is provided following assessment tasks at all stages and students are encouraged to use personalised feedback to inform their future learning.
+Formative feedback is provided on every preclinical and clinical session, and following assessment tasks at all stages and students are encouraged to use personalised feedback to inform their future learning.
 Assessments at each level are scheduled at appropriate stages, and are identifiable within an assessment blueprint so that students can plan their studies.

 How will I be assessed?